mtarsel/ContainerAnalysis/README.md

 wget https://raw.githubusercontent.com/IBM/charts/master/repo/stable/index.yaml
 python get-image-info.py index.yaml
 ```
-After execution is complete, you can view the Applications/
+After execution is complete, you can view the results.csv file

+A new directory called Applications/ will exist with more info about the Applications and Images.

 Please note this script may not print out every result... or correctly. values.yaml are specific to each Application and so they are all written differently.